Contributor: Kristen Fricks-Roman

 - Pay attention to insurance.
 Monitor your insurance coverage and make sure it’s adequate.
 This includes insurance for your life, car, health and possibly even long-term care.
 If your family dynamics have changed, did you adjust your life insurance coverage as well?
 If your net worth has increased, have you looked into an umbrella policy?
 If you chose a high deductible health insurance policy, do you have enough in savings to cover your deductible?
 These are all questions you’ll need to ask yourself.

 - Engage with your retirement and personal investment resources.
 This includes making sure you are putting the right amount away in your employer-sponsored retirement plans or individual retirement accounts and are aware how those funds are invested.
 If you are working with a financial advisor, make sure you are in contact on a regular basis so they are aware of any changes to your career, family and lifetime goals.
 This will ensure that your investment strategy best reflects your current situation.

 It’s important to take the time to focus on your finances.
-Schedule it on the calendar if it helps because by taking a few key actions today, you will have better control of you and your family’s financial future.
+Schedule it on the calendar if it helps because by taking a few key actions today, you will have better control of you and your family’s financial success and future.

 Insurance products, including annuities, are offered in conjunction with Morgan Stanley Smith Barney LLC’s licensed insurance agency affiliates.
 Annuity contracts contain exclusions, limitations, reductions of benefits and terms for keeping them in force.
 All guarantees are based on the claims-paying ability of the issuing insurance company.
 Principal value and return of an investment will fluctuate with changes in market conditions.